-The last brick-and-mortar casino to reopen welcomed customers back in Philly, but there is no smoking or drinking in any of the state’s casinos and many facilities are laying off employees.
-Online revenue streams remained strong in June, even as casinos reopened.
+The last brick-and-mortar casino to reopen welcomed customers back in Philly, but there is no smoking or drinking in any of the state’s casinos, and many facilities are laying off employees.
+Online revenue streams remained strong in June even as casinos reopened.

-DraftKings debuted a standalone casino app
+DraftKings debuts a stand-alone casino app

 Meanwhile, the online plans for BetMGM, Golden Nugget, Live! and Wind Creek are also moving ahead.

-Last PA casino reopened in Philly
+Last PA casino reopens in Philly

 Rivers Philadelphia Casino became the last of PA’s casinos to reopen on July 17, but with a bunch of restrictions.

 The Army-Navy game this year scheduled for Dec.
 12 in Philadelphia might have no spectators.
 And if it has fans, how many are still TBD.
-The city banned all large events through Feb.28.
+The city banned all large events through Feb.
+28.

-Johnny Avello, director of sportsbook operations for DraftKings said this game gets lots of betting interest and is the single most important game on both team’s schedules.
+Johnny Avello, director of sportsbook operations for DraftKings, said this game gets lots of betting interest and is the single most important game on both team’s schedules.

-Unclear.
+It’s unclear.
 A spokeswoman for the city told PlayPA, “This is a fluid situation, and this policy is under constant review.”